jdelgadoperez/temporal-test/README.md

-# Hello World
+# Temporal Exercise

-This is the default project that is scaffolded out when you run `npx @temporalio/create@latest ./myfolder`.
+This is based on the default project that is scaffolded out when you run `npx @temporalio/create@latest ./myfolder`.

+It also uses the [Star Wars API](https://swapi.dev/) for dummy data.

 The [Hello World Tutorial](https://learn.temporal.io/getting_started/typescript/hello_world_in_typescript/) walks through the code in this sample.